op-developer/Identity-Service-Broker-API/README.md

 The JWKS endpoints are used to exchange public keys between parties.
 Both SP and ISB have a JWKS endpoint to publish their own public keys.
 The SP's JWKS endpoint URL has to be registered with OP in the production environment.

-In the Sandbox there is no need to implement JWKS endpoint in the SP end as the ISB uses provided keys, but it is a good idea to implement functionality in the SP end to fetch the ISB signing key from the ISB's JWKS endpoint instead of using the provided keys because this is mandatory in the production.
+In the Sandbox there is no need to implement JWKS endpoint in the SP end as the ISB uses provided keys, but SP must fetch the ISB signing key from the ISB's JWKS endpoint.

 SP needs to publish two public keys in it's JWKS endpoint:
 - key for verifying both the signed /oauth/authorize request JWS token and the signed JWS token in client_assertion field in the /oauth/token request.